reading time: 3 minutes

 We bought some Micheladas to aid in the mistake, to refresh our parched patience and cloud our screaming minds.
 Good times…

 Amidst most present mornings, I find myself on the brink of destruction.
-Crumbling life at the tips of my own fingers, a darkness I must bestow on myself to dodge the sadness that persistently rolls over plains in my skull; shaking the landscape like a quaking earth.
+Crumbling life at the tips of my own fingers, the darkness I must bestow on myself to dodge the sadness that persistently rolls over plains in my skull; shaking the landscape like the quaking earth.
 But now when I attempt to hide from the world under my sweating sheets, this luminous beam on my ceiling shows me something different than depression.